faerber-lab/faerber-lab.github.io/_news/3_news.md

 related_posts: false
 ---

-Our <a href='https://www.simplifymytext.org/'> SimplifyMyText </a> has been accepted as demo paper at ECIR’25.
+Our _SimplifyMyText_ has been accepted as <a href='https://ecir2025.eu/accepted-papers/'>demo paper</a> at ECIR’25.
 See you in Lucca, Italy!